jhoerr/cloudmesh-manual/docs-source/source/storage/storage.rst

 TBD

 Cloudmesh Storage provides a simple programming API interface that you can use.
-We highlight a simple exampple for storing and retrieving a file form a storage provider.
+We highlight a simple example for storing and retrieving a file form a storage provider.

 We assume the files at the given path exist